-We will review your medical appeal and make a decision, within 30 calendar days from of getting your appeal.
+We will review your medical appeal and make a decision within 30 calendar days from the date we received your appeal.
+We will notify you by sending you a decision letter.
+If the appeal is for a service you have already received, we will review your appeal and make a decision within 60 calendar days from the date we received your appeal.
 We will notify you by sending you a decision letter.

-First-Level Internal Appeals
+Internal Appeals

-This must be received within 180 days of an adverse benefit determination.
-Medical necessity determinations will be reviewed by a licensed healthcare provider with the same licensure status as the ordering provider or a licensed dentist and will not have participated in any of the prior decisions on the case.
+There is one level of internal appeal available.
+This appeal must be received within 180 days of an adverse benefit determination.
+Medical necessity determinations will be reviewed by a licensed healthcare provider with the same or similar licensure status as the ordering provider or or a licensed dentist and will not have participated in any of the prior decisions on the case.

-For appeals related to behavioral health or substance use, you must call 1-833-470-
+For appeals related to behavioral health or substance use, you must call 1-833-470-0578 or submit a written appeal to: